GNOME/gimp/devel-docs/README.md

 * Start the `GtkInspector`;
 * go on the "Objects" tab;
-* click the "target" 🞋 icon on the headerbar's top-left, then pick in GIMP interface the widget you are interested to style;
+* click the "target" 🞋 icon on the headerbar's top-left, then pick in LIGMA interface the widget you are interested to style;
 * the widget name will be displayed on the top of the information area of the dialog.
 * Feel free to browse the various sections to see the class hierachy,